-\quad If $D=0$ and $p^{2}-3q\neq0$, then the greatest common divisor of the cubic and its derivative has degree one.
+If $D=0$ and $p^{2}-3q\neq0$, then the greatest common divisor of the cubic and its derivative has degree one, and it follows from Sturm's Theorem that $p^2-3q > 0$.
 But then the root of that polynomial is the double root.
 Solving for $x$ in gcddeg1, we get\\

 We will now translate this double root to the origin by making a simple substitution $x=y+$doubleroot.
 This will not change the relative position of the single and double roots.
 The resulting polynomial in $y$ will then have a factor of $y^{2}$ (since the double root is at the origin), and we will be able to solve for the single root.
 (It is interesting to note that if $D=0$, we can solve the cubic.)\\